s3724447/PP1-baxter/README.md

 Build using:

-./build
+docker-compose build

 Run using:

-./run
+docker-compose up -d

-This will start three containers: Simulation platform (vxlab-rosie) in the foreground.
-In the background: X session for gazebo (novnc), X session for rviz (rviz).
+This will start three containers in the background: vxlab-rosie (Simulation platform); novnc (X session for graphical output in browser), vxlab-rosie-nav (Navigation).

-In simulation platform:

-cd rosie
-./simstart
+Simulator:

+docker exec -it vxlab-rosie bash

+~/rosie/simload &

+Graphical output with Gazebo:

-To see the gazebo window, run a browser on the same machine, with the URL: http://localhost:8081/vnc_auto.html
+Point your browser on the same machine, substituting HOSTNAME: http://HOSTNAME:8080/vnc_auto.html

-Once the gazebo world has started up, very soon you will should lift the robot arms off the floor fairly soon, or the arms touching the ground plane triggers a bug which tips the robot over: Use CTRL-Z, then type "bg" + ENTER, to put the script in the background.
-Then type:

-./lift-arms

-To test navigation (experimental, including launching an rviz window):
+Once the gazebo world has started up, type:

+~/rosie/prepsim

+Graphical display:

+Point your browser at HOSTNAME:8080

+Simulator never appears (with XCB errors on console): try moving the Baxter window, closing your browser, rerunning the simulator

+Navigation:

 Setup (once only):